harshit1134053/Machine-Learning/README.md

 # Machine-Learning-
-This repository contains all work that I did during the Machine learning course under guidance of Dr. Indu Joshi
+This repository contains all work that I did during the Machine learning course under guidance of Dr. Indu Joshi & Arjun Sir.